wilson-delibr/devops-live-infrastructure/labs/fast.md

-# The fast test environment.
+# The fast test environment

 The live-infrastructure repo is already prepared with the configuration for a test environment (gce/europe-north1/dev/realworld-backend/fast)